 climatic controls on Mississippi River floods

-This project uses sedimentary archives recovered from the floodplains of the Mississippi River and its major tributaries together with climate reanalysis data sets and Earth system model output to understand the climatic controls on Mississippi River flood hazard and fluvial export to the Gulf of Mexico.
-Collaborators: Liviu Giosan & Jeff Donnelly (WHOI), Zhixiong Shen (CCU), Matt Therrell (Alabama), Jon Remo (SIU), Sylvia Dee (Rice), Mississippi River Museum and Aquarium.
-Funding from NSF-P2C2 (award no. 1804107) and the Ocean & Climate Change Institute.
+These projects use climate reanalysis data sets and Earth system model output together with sedimentary archives from the Mississippi River and its major tributaries together with to understand the climatic controls on Mississippi River flood hazard during the past, present, and future.
+Collaborators: Liviu Giosan & Jeff Donnelly (WHOI), Zhixiong Shen (CCU), Matt Therrell (Alabama), Jon Remo (SIU), and Sylvia Dee & James Doss-Gollin (Rice).
+Funding from NSF-P2C2 (award no. 1804107) and NSF-CLD (award no. 2147782).

 Contextualizing Hurricane Harvey

 In August 2017, Hurricane Harvey produced catastrophic flooding across southeast Texas that caused over $100 billion in damages.
 Rainfall totals and river flows associated with Hurricane Harvey shattered records across southeast Texas, but these records span only the last ~100 years.
 This project will improve flood hazard assessments for precipitation and discharge extremes in southeast Texas by coupling geological evidence of pre-instrumental floods to a hydrologic model.
 Collaborators: Ed Beighley (Northeastern), Pete Van Hengstum (Texas A&M), Paul Hudson (Leiden), Center for Texas Beaches and Shores.
 Funding from NSF-HS (award no. 1833200).